 Scam alert!
 Beware of telephone fraudsters impersonating the police to try to sell ads for a fake magazine, ironically about crime prevention.

-Many small businesses want to grow, expand and reach new customers making them more likely to fall for an attractive advertising proposition claiming to do just that.
+Many small businesses just want to grow, expand and reach new customers, making them more likely to fall for an attractive advertising proposition claiming to do just that.
+This particular scam is a classic: it sells advertising in a magazine that doesn’t exist. 🕳️

 Fraudster Impersonating the Police

-He claimed to represent a magazine highlighting crime, scams and fraud, which would be printed up and circulated locally.
-I cannot remember whereabouts this magazine would supposedly be distributed but it was pitched under the pretext of generating local business for me as a self-employed person.
+This person claimed to represent a magazine highlighting crime, scams and fraud, which would be printed up and circulated locally.
+I cannot remember whereabouts this magazine would supposedly be distributed but it was pitched under the pretext of generating local business for me as a self-employed person. 🤨

 The flattery was laid on thick but I challenged him on several points for which he seemed to have an answer every time.
-I knew it was all cobblers.
+I knew it was all cobblers but played along without blowing my cover. 🤐

 Some of the things he said that I can remember: